Jlorj/HTX_AI_chatbot/README.md

 3. Create your [Datastax](https://www.datastax.com/) account:
 - Click on `Create Database` and fill in the necessary fields
-- Copy the `API Endpoint`, `Application Token` and `keyspace` (under Data Explorer) for the environment variables later
+- Copy the `API Endpoint`, `Application Token` and `keyspace` (under Data Explorer)

+4. Create your OpenAPI account:
+- Ensure that you have sufficient credits in your account
+- Create and copy the `API Key`

-4. Create Environment Variables File:
+5. Create Environment Variables File:
 > **Note:** Never share your `.env` file or commit it to your GitHub repository.
 Ensure `.env` is added to your `.gitignore` file.

 To copy the example environment file and prepare your `.env` file, run: